The Tab Hunter Show: Release

-Critical reception
+Critical response

 When The Tab Hunter Show premiered in September 1960, critics generally gave it mediocre reviews.
 Cynthia Lowry of the Associated Press and John Crosby of the Hartford Courant both noted that the show's premise was very close to that of The Bob Cummings Show of 1955–1959, Lowry finding the similarity "embarassingly reminiscent" of the earlier show while Crosby assessed that the women featured on The Tab Hunter Show were "more stunning" than those on The Bob Cummings Show, but that Tab Hunter lacked Bob Cummings's talent for comedy.
 Percy Shain of The Boston Globe noted that show plots would be repetitive and predicted that young people would like the show more than older viewers.
 Jack Gould of The New York Times found the show's plots far-fetched, but thought younger teenagers might enjoy it.